 Various value comparison operators are available to evaluate attributes and construct rules for targeting content.
 Some notes on operators:

-- Date Comparison operators don't necessarily require attributes that come from a date/time field because many date formats are recognized.
-For example, an attribute from a dropdown value of "January 2020" will be interpreted as "01-01-2020".
+- Date operators don't necessarily require attributes that come from a date/time field because many date formats are recognized.
+For example, a value of

-- Text Comparison operators like "equals" and "contains" can be used with numbers as well as text.
+- Text operators like "is" and "contains" can be used with numbers as well as text.
 However, be aware that a value of

 5.0will match the rule

-equals (text): 5because of the way it's evaluated.
+text is 5because of the way numbers and text are evaluated.